Oja95/discord-transcribe-bot/README.md

-# Getting Started app for Discord
+# Audio message transcriber Discord bot
 This project contains a basic Discord app written in JavaScript, built base on the [getting started guide](https://discord.com/developers/docs/getting-started).
+It's goal is to obtain the latest (or specified) message that contains an audio recording attachment, send it to speech recongition AI and return the transcribed result back to Discord.

 ## Project structure
 Below is a basic overview of the project structure: